zjzhao1002/Machine-Learning-from-Scratch/Decision_Tree/README.md

 ## Conclusion
 Decision tree is a simple machine learning algorithm.
 I built it from scratch to classify the [500 Person Gender-Height-Weight-Body Mass Index](https://www.kaggle.com/datasets/yersever/500-person-gender-height-weight-bodymassindex) dataset.
-In principle, decision can be also used for regression problem.
+In principle, decision tree can be also used for regression problem.
 We just need to make small modification to this code.
 I may do that in the future.